Koppen Mountain

 Despite its austere stone, Koppen Mountain’s summit nevertheless hosts an assortment of spring and summer wildflowers, including, top row, left to right, showy Jacob’s-ladder (Polemonium pulcherrimum), alpine buckwheat (Eriogonum pyrolifolium), and broadleaf stonecrop (Sedum spathulifolium); center row, left to right, mountain monardella (Monardella odoratissima), scarlet gilia, or, skyrocket (Ipomopsis aggregata), and Davidson’s beardtongue (Penstemon davidsonii); and bottom row, left to right, sulphur-flower buckwheat (Eriogonum umbellatum), Nuttall’s linanthus (Leptosiphon nuttallii), and arrowleaf balsamroot (Balsamorhiza sagittata).

 In summer, butterflies are surprisingly abundant at the summit and other upland clearings, likely the result of “hilltopping,” a courtship behavior in which males fly to high points to demonstrate their vigor to prospective mates.
 Here, one of several subspecies of Edith’s checkerspots (Euphydryas editha ssp.) savors nectar from the blossoms of an arrowleaf buckwheat (Eriogonum compositum).
-De Roux Spur Trail, July 11, 2021.
+De Roux Spur Trail, Washington.

 © 2021-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.